HzEdward/HzEdward/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my undergraduate final year project
+- 🔭 I'm currently pursuing the PhD in Neurolinguistics, in Chinese University of Hong Kong, Shatin.
-- 📫 How to reach me: edwardqirendong@163.com
+- 📫 How to reach me: 1155208916@link.cuhk.edu.hk
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I'm interested in brain science and psychology!
-And how deep learning could be applied to them!
+- ⚡ More about me: Qiren Dong obtained a BSc Computer Science from University College London with the minor in Biomedical Engineering.
+His principal research interests are in the fields of speech perception and language acquisition, and in the application of deep learning to neurolinguistics (e.g. brain encoding and decoding).